 - If you have difficulties then practice them slow and deliberately and independent

 from each other.
 For the PO just pick the string first

 - Sometimes it helps to lift your index finger to get more reach but you

 must be able to place the index finger back onto the fretboard when you do the PO

 - Do not practice along the exercise tracks or the benchmark videos as it can

-mask problems and achievements.
+mask problems as well as achievements.

 without any rest.
 He has some tips regarding HO/PO but at the end everyone has